 A furnace with an 80% AFUE rating efficiency means that, for every $1 you spend on gas, only 80 cents goes towards heating your home.
 So if you spend about $600 on heating, that means only $480 went towards heating your home, and $120 went up the flue pipe.
 Let’s say that 80% furnace lives 18 years.
 It will waste $2,160 worth of gas over its lifetime—the cost of a new furnace with installation.
 See how AFUE fits into the picture now?

 Now that you see the importance of AFUE, you need to think of what level of efficiency you want for your new furnace.
 The more efficient the furnace, the more it costs.
 So there’s a balancing act with how much you can afford now vs. how much you’ll save in the long run through lower energy bills.
 Keep in mind that 80% is the legal standard for new furnaces and 90% is where the price starts to jump.
 Use these calculators to compare the costs of furnaces at different efficiencies.

 One way to save money on a high efficiency furnace is with federal tax credits.
 Act now though.
 The tax credits expire at the end of 2013.
 Check out ENERGY STAR’s website for details on the furnace energy efficiency requirements, and how to apply for the tax credit.

-Ragsdale Heating and Air offers 12 month special financing with approved credit, making affording an energy efficient furnace easier than ever.
+Ragsdale offers financing options, making affording an energy efficient furnace easier than ever.
 Contact us for details.
-Ragsdale Air Conditioning, Heating and Plumbing has been serving the metro Atlanta area for over 20 years.
+Ragsdale Heating, Air, Plumbing & Electrical has been serving the metro Atlanta area for over 25 years.